mahuntington/python_sql/SQL/lessons/sql_3.md

 SELECT * FROM people;

 -- original session
-GRANT ALL ON people TO youruser;
+GRANT SELECT ON people TO youruser;

 -- switch sessions again
 SELECT * FROM people;